-Tesla is one of the best in the business at making electric cars, boasting class-leading ranges, plenty of technology and a cult-like fan following that some of the established car manufacturers can only dream of.
+Tesla is one of the best in the business at making electric cars, boasting class-leading ranges, plenty of technology and a dedicated following that some established car manufacturers can only dream of.

 As great as its EVs can be though, they’re not immune from a problem that affects anything battery-powered — the life of the batteries themselves.